-If you don’t have the time to create the e-book in your own workday, there are many services out there that will do it for you.
+If you don’t have the time to create the e-book in your own workday, there are many services and ebook creator tools out there that will do it for you.
 Some will even transcribe your podcasts into an e-book format.
 Nowadays, it’s super easy to create a new form of content for different kinds of customers.

 12. Invite an Unusual Guest Blogger

 Guest blogging is hardly a new concept in content marketing, but perhaps it’s time to expand your pool of guest writers.
 Find some unique experts or business owners to partner with.
 Think about who your audience would really like to hear from, then make an appeal or offer some kind of mutually beneficial relationship.